-This chapter addresses the strategy of using the value of work as a justification for raising and killing animals for food (RKA for short), and in particular the assumption that animal agriculture, insofar as it entails slaughter, is an irreplaceable form of human-animal relationship.
-I will question this and other assumptions of what I call the labor-based defense of humane agriculture (LDHA) and consider alternative opportunities to sustain meaningful relationships with domesticated animals that do not entail raising and killing them for food.
+This chapter addresses the strategy of using the value of work as a justification for raising and killing animals for food (RKA for short), and in particular the assumption that animal agriculture, insofar as it entails slaughter, is an irreplaceable form of human–animal relationship.
+I will question this and other assumptions of what I call the labour-based defence of humane agriculture (LDHA) and consider alternative opportunities to sustain meaningful relationships with domesticated animals that do not entail raising and killing them for food.
 RKA makes husbandry (breeding and raising) conditional on slaughter.
 My thesis is that LDHA fails to support RKA and leaves unscathed a number of criticisms.
 I focus on an influential critic of veganism, representative of the humane husbandry movement.
-French sociologist and former farmer Jocelyne Porcher offers a distinctly labour-based version of so-called compassionate or conscientious omnivore position.
+French sociologist and former farmer Jocelyne Porcher offers a distinctly labour-based version of the so-called compassionate or conscientious omnivore position.
 In doing so, Porcher also offers a husbandry-based version of the case for animal labour.
-Both arguments go hand-in-hand.
+Both arguments go hand in hand.
 Work is valuable for its own sake, and husbandry is one, though not the only, way to promote it.
 Happy meat without work is not truly happy.
-More broadly, Porcher envisions a ‘reinvented’ (but in some way ancestral) way of living together with animals, a ‘collaborative utopia’ for the 21st century (Porcher 2011a: 2017).
+More broadly, Porcher envisions a ‘reinvented’ (but in some way ancestral) way of living together with animals, a ‘collaborative utopia’ for the twenty-first century (Porcher 2011a: 2017).
 My central question is whether Porcher succeeds in vindicating RKA, merely LDHA, or neither.
 I believe that she only succeeds in championing the value of work.
 But LDHA or RKA do not follow.
 I will thus push against the idea that we need to kill and eat animals in order to preserve valuable relationships with them.
 Porcher stands out insofar as she sees killing as a constitutive part (if a necessary evil) of husbandry.
 Porcher’s strategy is therefore a unique illustration of LDHA in that she ties together justifications for work and justifications for RKA.
 Mirroring Porcher’s utopia, the abolitionist ideal is sometimes perceived as ‘dystopian’, severing meaningful connections between vegan urbanites and nature and animals (Weele and Driessen 2013: 656).
 In this chapter I explain why I believe Porcher tackles, not a strawman, but a crude, non-representative critique of RKA.
 Valuing interspecies relationships, including work, need not entail LDHA, much less RKA.

-In the first section, I introduce Porcher’s terminological, conceptual and evaluative distinction between ‘animal productions’ (livestock industry) and ‘animal husbandry,’ and how it fits into the debate about humane RKA.
-In section 2, I discuss Porcher’s appeal to ‘the link,’ as instantiated in work, as a justification for RKA.
-In section 3, I look more closely at the idea of animal co-worker, and I consider alternatives.
-In section 4, I rely on Purves and Delon (2018) to argue that RKA deprives animals of meaning in their life.
+In the first section, I introduce Porcher’s terminological, conceptual, and evaluative distinction between ‘animal productions’ (livestock industry) and ‘animal husbandry’, and how it fits into the debate about humane RKA.
+In the second section, I discuss Porcher’s appeal to ‘the link’, as instantiated in work, as a justification for RKA.
+In the third section, I look more closely at the idea of animal co-worker, and I consider alternatives.
+In the fourth section, I rely on Purves and Delon (2018) to argue that RKA deprives animals of meaning in their life.

-1. Industry vs. husbandry
+Industry vs. Husbandry